lifepoint/lifepoint.github.io/upward/football/index.md

 A. All games are held on Saturdays.

 **Q. How often do teams practice?**<br>
 A. Teams are required to practice once a week (Monday-Thursday) for 1 hour.
-Coaches will often speak to the team and set up and additional practices.
+Coaches will often speak to the team and set up any additional practices.

 **Q. Where are games and practices held?**<br>
 A.  All league games and practices are held at Sierra View Elementary.
 It is mandatory for teams to hold their league practice (once a week) at Sierra View.
 Additional practices scheduled by coaches may be held off site.